3, 2, 1... Frankie Go Boom: Development

 Filming began on the week of November 10, 2010.

-Ron Perlman was offered two different roles in the film, but accepted the role of a transsexual character.
+Ron Perlman was offered two different roles in the film, but accepted the role of a transgender character.
 He is quoted as saying "They offered me two different roles and I went for the transsexual because I felt like when the door opens and you see that it's me, it should get a 'Yuck!'"

 Reception

 As of June 2020, the film holds a 45% approval rating on Rotten Tomatoes, based on 22 reviews with an average rating of 5.26/10.